dret/webdata/README.md

 ## One Star: Linkable

-Documents need to have stable and discoverable URIs.
+Documents need to have stable and discoverable global identifiers.
 Stability is required so that links to your document can be used as unique and global identifiers.
 Discoverability is required so that your documents can be found by others who want to link to them.

 ## Two Star: Parseable